Expedition Chronology Between New Mexico And California

 April 23 — Antonio Santi-Estevan and 30 men from New Mexico trade wool for livestock in California.
 The exact route of this trip is unclear.

 May 6 — Franco de Fouri, Bautista Saint-German, Bautista Guerra, Zacarias Ham, Luís Burton, Samuel Shields, Zebedia Branch, and Juan Lober arrive in California.
-Hafen and Hafen list these individuals as being with Wolkskill and Yount.
+Hafen and Hafen list these individuals as being with Wolfskill and Yount.

 Friar Cabot of Mission San Miguel reports that New Mexicans traded wool for horses in California; he also claimed that Mission San Miguel had 108 horses and mules stolen and Rancho of Asunción reported four colts and a mule stolen.